quicwg/base-drafts/draft-ietf-quic-transport.md

 endpoint.

 All other packets are protected with keys derived from the cryptographic handshake.
-The cryptographic handshake ensures that only the communicating endpoints receive the corresponding keys.
-Packets protected with 0-RTT and 1-RTT keys are expected to have strong confidentiality and integrity protection.
+The cryptographic handshake ensures that only the communicating endpoints receive the corresponding keys for Handshake, 0-RTT, and 1-RTT packets.
+Packets protected with 0-RTT and 1-RTT keys have strong confidentiality and integrity protection.

 The Packet Number field that appears in some packet types has alternative confidentiality protection that is applied as part of header protection; see